torvalds/linux/Documentation/driver-api/s390-drivers.rst

 provides the abstractions of ccw devices and ccw device drivers.

 The functions that initiate or terminate channel I/O all act upon a ccw device structure.
-Device drivers must not bypass those functions or strange side effects may happen.
+Device drivers must yest bypass those functions or strange side effects may happen.

 .. kernel-doc:: arch/s390/include/asm/ccwdev.h